swapnil-chhatre/rhombus-ai-project/README.md

 ## Features

-- **File Upload:** Users can upload CSV or Excel files. [cite: 28]
+- **File Upload:** Users can upload CSV or Excel files.
-- **Data Type Inference:** The backend (Django + Pandas) infers appropriate data types for each column in the uploaded dataset. [cite: 3, 4]
+- **Data Type Inference:** The backend (Django + Pandas) infers appropriate data types for each column in the uploaded dataset.
-- **Data Type Mapping:** Pandas data types are mapped to user-friendly names (e.g., 'object' to 'Text', 'datetime64' to 'Date'). [cite: 29, 30]
+- **Data Type Mapping:** Pandas data types are mapped to user-friendly names (e.g., 'object' to 'Text', 'datetime64' to 'Date').
 - **Data Preview:** Displays a preview of the processed data.
-- **Type Override (Frontend):** Provides a basic interface for users to see inferred types and conceptually "override" them (though this version doesn't send overrides back to the backend for actual reprocessing). [cite: 30]
+- **Type Override (Frontend):** Provides a basic interface for users to see inferred types and conceptually "override" them (though this version doesn't send overrides back to the backend for actual reprocessing).

 ## Setup and Running the Application